Meteor (Asteroids clone) PCB repair

 I should mention that Asteroids does have an inbuilt test program which uses audio tones to confirm RAM operation and vector output with simple test pattern also displaying DIP switch settings, unfortunately that does not seem to run correctly with no display output or noticeable sounds.
 The PCB does have sound issues so the RAM tests may be running but without any audible indication.
 So substituting a simple test program into the 'boot' ROM position seems the next best option.

-I've written a number of test programs for various arcade PCBs, the most recent and most elaborate ones have been for Z80 or 8080 CPU basesd boards with raster display.
+I've written a number of test programs for various arcade PCBs, the most recent and most elaborate ones have been for Z80 or 8080 CPU based boards with raster display.
 My earliest attempt was a simple program loop for the 6502 CPU in Missile command so it should be straightforward to adapt that one to run on the Meteor / Asteroids clone PCB.

 The program loop was intended to simply read each address from 0000 to 7fff in sequence, also writing to specific I/O addresses at regular intervals to clear the watchdog timer and output pulses to the Player 1 and 2 Start LEDs to signal activity.
 If the program runs correctly that will confirm the CPU is able to read from the boot ROM as well as write and read the loop count from the Zero page of RAM.